greifentor/archimedes-syracusian/README.md

 ### Milestone 1

+* Service
+    * Import dataschemes form databases via JDBC.
+    * Search for table, field and other information in the datascheme.
+* Swing GUI
+    * Show dataschemes via PlantUML.

+### Milestone 2

 * Command Shell
-    * Import dataschemes from database via JDBC.
     * Dataschemes write to and read from file system.
     * Get differences between datascheme and databases.
-    * Search for table, field and other information in the datascheme.
 * Swing GUI
-    * Show dataschemes via PlantUML.
     * Allow limitation of shown tables e. g.:
         * Select tables which should be shown.
         * Add related tables to the view.
+        * Show / Hide columns.

-### Milestone 2
+### Milestone 3

 * Swing GUI
     * Organize tables by position.